Studio-Olafur-Eliasson/aperiodic/README.md

 An animation explaining the geometric concepts behind the tiling system:

 Claire Djang.
-"Quasicrystals in an Age of Digital Design"
+*Quasicrystals in an Age of Digital Design*
 Bridges 2023 Short Film Festival https://gallery.bridgesmathart.org/exhibitions/2023-bridges-conference-short-film-festival/claire-djang